I was both terrified and thrilled to hear her story.

 - [34:00] Self-compassion and feeling it’s OK to lose your mind periodically

 Awesome Ways to Subscribe to the Show

 If you’re not already subscribed for automatic notifications of a new show, please do so with one of the links below.

 - Click here to download the transcript

-If you appreciate this specific episode or the Smart and Simple Matters show in general, go to the iTunes page and leave an honest review.
-Every single review is a huge help and greatly appreciated!
+If you enjoyed this specific episode or the Smart and Simple Matters show in general, I always appreciate when people go to the iTunes page and leave an honest review.
+Every single review is a huge help and received with gratitude!

 And if you have someone or something you’d like us to cover on an upcoming show, tell us in the comments below.